nolan-h-hamilton/Consenrich/docs/source/examples.rst

   * *Precision-weighted residual track*: ``<experimentName>_consenrich_residuals.bw``

     * This track records genome-wide differences between (*a*) Consenrich estimates and (*b*) observed sample data -- after accounting for regional + sample-specific uncertainty.
-    * These values may be interpreted as a measure of model mismatch: If large (in magnitude), the estimated signal and uncertainty explain less of the observed deviation from the data.
-In contrast, where small, the model explains more of the observed deviation from the data.
+    * These values can reflect model mismatch: Where they are large (magnitude), the model's estimated uncertainty may fail to explain discrepancies with the observed data.
     * A human-readable bedGraph file is also generated: ``consenrichOutput_<experimentName>_consenrich_residuals.bedGraph``

   * *Structured peak calls* (Optional): ``<experimentName>_matches.mergedMatches.narrowPeak``